Southeast Attack Squadron (SAS)

 J. COMPLIANCE WITH CONSTRUCTION RULES

-Contest Director.
-The Contest Director or someone appointed by the Contest
+attention of the Contest Director.
+The Contest Director or someone appointed

 2. If it is determined that the ship in question is not in compliance with one or more of the above construction rules, a Citation of Non-Compliance shall be issued to the member who owns the ship and a copy provided to the President to be kept on record until the ship is reported to be in compliance.